Streamweaver/harn-tools/README.md

 These are some simple tools for the tabletop roleplaying system Harn Master and it's setting, Harn World.

+Builds of this app can be seen at https://streamweaver.github.io/harn-tools/

 ## Acknowlegements

 Name data derived from the following sources: